discord-net/Discord.Net/docs/guides/other_libs/mediatr.md

 ## Creating your notification handler

 MediatR publishes notifications to all of your notification handlers that are listening for a specific notification.
-We will create a handler for our newly created `MessageReceivedNotification` like this
+We will create a handler for our newly created `MessageReceivedNotification` like this:

 [!code-csharp[Creating an event listener](samples/MediatrMessageReceivedHandler.cs)]